 Even though students are happy to be home and want to spend time with their family, they don't need you to be with them every minute of the day.
 Understand that they want be in control of their own free time ― to relax, see friends, stay out late, play on their cellphone and binge on Netflix.
 It’s important to give them the wiggle room they need.
 Show your patience and trust by not making huge demands of their time.

 4. Allow conversations to flow naturally.

 Have a conversation with your student without pressuring them to tell you everything at once.
 The more natural the discussions and light-hearted the questions, the less it will feel like an interrogation on every detail of their life.
-Talk about yourselves and the family rather than focusing ALL of your attention on them.
+Talk about yourselves and the family rather than focusing all of your attention on them.
 If a more important and lengthy family discussion is necessary, plan it over a meal, and let your student know ahead of time what you want to discuss.
-Also, be aware that most college students are comfortable talking with their parents about their classes and academic activities, but they consider their social life off limits ― unless they bring up the topic.
+Also, most college students are comfortable talking with their parents about their classes and academic activities, but they might consider their social life off limits ― unless they bring up the topic.

 5. Adjust responsibilities.

 It’s reasonable for parents to expect their student to help out with holiday preparations, do their own laundry or keep their bedroom in order.
 But don’t expect them to automatically assume the same chores and responsibilities they had while living at home, such as housework, running errands, preparing meals or looking after younger siblings.
 Allow your student’s own plans and priorities to outweigh those former responsibilities.
 And if you’re really counting on their help, make it a request, not a demand.

 In the long run, doing the things your student enjoys the most creates the times that mean the most to them.
 Sharing a favorite meal, splurging on a special dessert, attending family events and allowing them to invite friends they haven't seen in a while to the house are examples of what makes a real difference.